 If you want to get rid of aphids on roses, vinegar is a natural option.
 But, as we shared in our Aphids on Roses article – it is NOT an option we would recommend.

-Spraying a solution with vinegar on ants that farm aphids is an option.
+Spraying a solution with vinegar on ants that farm aphids are an option.
 But we would never consider spraying even a diluted vinegar pesticide spray solution on any leaf of your rose plants to control an aphid population.

 Better options to control aphids on roses and other garden pests include: